Arapaima can grow to over 400 pounds.

 Non-Angler Activities: Pirarucú offers guided bird safaris, jungle expeditions, canoe tours, and visits to the local village communities with professional, English-speaking guides.

-When you arrive in Manaus, you’ll be greeted by an English-speaking lodge representative who’ll arrange your ground transfer to the a boutique hotel.
+When you arrive in Manaus, you’ll be greeted by an English-speaking lodge representative who’ll arrange your ground transfer to the boutique hotel.
 The following morning, your host will drive you to the local airport for your 8:45 a.m. flight to Tefé, which is not included in the package.
 There is a 50-pound baggage weight limit for the flight.
 You’ll have lunch in Tefé before taking a 50-minute fast-boat ride to the Lodge.
 After your arrival, you'll get in a half-day of fishing.
 (The ground transfers in Manaus and the first hotel night are included in the package.)
 The charter flight between Manaus and Tefé is not included in the package.

-• All necessary ground transfers in Brazil
+• All ground transfers in Manaus per itinerary

-• Lodging and meals at the Lodge
+• All meals at the Lodge

-• Wine, beer, and spirits
+• Beverages - wine, beer, and spirits

 • Daily laundry service

-• Our eBook Fly Fishing for Peacock Bass
+• Our eBook Fly Fishing for Peacock Bass by Larry and Guy Schoenborn

 • International airfare